 HVdc Transmission Line, Electrode, and Collector System.
 MHI reviewed the cost estimates, construction schedules, and design methodologies undertaken by Nalcor and its consultants for the HVdc transmission line, electrode, and collector system.
-In our opinion, Nalcor has used a reasonable approach in designing the transmission line to withstand many unique and severe climatic loading conditions along its length.
-However, MHI continues to support selection of a 1:150 year return-period due to the criticality of the HVdc transmission line to the Labrador and Newfoundland electrical system.
+Except for the selection of reliability return period, it is MHI's opinion that Nalcor has undertaken a diligent approach to design the transmission line to withstand the many unique and severe climatic loading regions along its line length.
+MHI continues to support selection of a 1:150 year return-period for the entire transmission line length due to the criticality of the HVdc transmission line to the Labrador and Newfoundland electrical system.